 The push is aimed at training workers with specific skills for particular jobs that employers say they can't fill at a time of historically low unemployment.

-By Josh Boak, Associated Press and Laurie Kellman, Associated Press
+By Josh Boak, Laurie Kellman, Associated Press

 President Donald Trump is trying to change the subject back to his promise to make American job creation a top priority.

 WASHINGTON -- The Obama administration says it'll distribute $90 million this year to help states expand apprenticeship programs, particularly to minorities and new industries.

 Earnings inequality in America has increased since 1979 — that much we know.
 But why and what to do about it is murky — in part because we’re often talking past each other when we talk about inequality.
 There are…

 Support Provided By: Learn more